Kim Kardashian Wants North & Saint To Know Their Lives Matter

 Kardashian ended the essay with the following links for readers to find their legislator and donate to the families of the victims.

-The link to the piece on her Twitter has been retweeted over ten thousand times since it was posted midday on the 8th of July.
+The link to the piece on her Twitter has been retweeted several thousand times since it was posted midday on July 8.

 The reality star penned a lengthy essay on her website addressing her feelings, fears, and suggested plan of action for making a difference following the murders of Alton Sterling and Philando Castile.
 She titled it "#BLACKLIVESMATTER" and subtitled it "How to make a difference in the battle over systemic racism."